yurujaja/pangaea-bench/DATASET_GUIDE.md

 ### DynamicEarthNet

 - The code supports automatic downloading of the dataset into `./data` folder.
 - The basic experimental setup for this dataset is a multi-temporal semantic segmentation task.
 For models that don't support multi-temporal data, each time frame is processed separately for feature extraction and then mapped into a single representation.
-This setup requires the configuration file `configs/decoder/upernet_mt.yaml`.
-Additionally, in the dataset configuration, specify the number of time frames, for example, `multi_temporal: 6`, where the latest six images are selected.
+This setup requires the configuration file `configs/decoder/seg_upernet_mt_ltae.yaml` or `configs/decoder/seg_upernet_mt_linear.yaml`.
+Additionally, in the dataset configuration, specify the number of time frames, for example, `multi_temporal: 6`.
 Below is a CLI example for running the experiment using the RemoteCLIP pretrained encoder and multi-temporal UPerNet with L-TAE processing of temporal information:

   ```
   torchrun --nnodes=1 --nproc_per_node=1 geofm_bench/run.py \
    --config-name=train \
    dataset=dynamicearthnet \
    encoder=remoteclip \
-   decoder=upernet_mt_ltae \
+   decoder=seg_upernet_mt_ltae \
-   preprocessing=mt_resize \
+   preprocessing=seg_default \
    criterion=cross_entropy \
    task=segmentation
   ```